martabalbo/martabalbo.github.io/_posts/2026-07-03-knit-pattern-writer.markdown

     while(temp[0]==arr[0]);

     mergedArr.push(temp.length, temp[0]);
-    /*mergedArr.push(temp.reduce( //older version with prime numbers to identify colors (accumulator, currentValue) => accumulator * currentValue,
-        0,
-    ));*/
     mergeArray(arr, mergedArr);
 };
 {% endhighlight %}

-The original array is modified in place, and can now be used to write a string containing the current row of the written pattern.
+The original array can now be used to write a string containing the current row of the written pattern.

 # Next steps